 - Daily Wristband – $3

 - Children age 6 and under are free.

 The Annual Bag Tag is available for purchase at the Lower Huron Park Office.
 Annual Bag Tags are also valid for the disc golf courses at Kensington, Hudson Mills, and Stony Creek Metroparks.
 Please contact the Lower Huron park office if you should have any questions at (734) 697-9181.

 Fishing and Ice Fishing

-Cast your line in the crisp water as you shoreline fish along the Huron River or Washago Pond.
+Cast your line into the crisp water as you shoreline fish along the Huron River or Washago Pond.
 A serene, natural setting and wildlife viewing complete your experience.
-Common catches include bluegill, bass, perch and sunfish.
+Common catches include bluegill, bass, perch, and sunfish.
 Free fishing gear is available for loan to Metropark visitors.

 Enjoy a favorite pastime in the winter months, ice fishing on Washago Pond at Willow Metropark.
 Popular winter catches include bass and perch.

 Geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices.
 The basic idea is to locate hidden containers, called geocaches, outdoors and then share your experiences online.
 Geocaching is enjoyed by people from all age groups, with a strong sense of community and support for the environment.

 Geocaches are located throughout the Huron-Clinton Metroparks.
 If you wish to place a cache within a Metropark, see the rules, regulations, and site permit application.